frank-cerny/turbo-octo-fiesta/README.md

 4. Test importing any files neccessary to triage the issue (use @ syntax to import directly)
 5. Cleanup by running: DROP USER dev_ws CASCADE; (as an Admin)
 6. Note that the Jenkins automated tests will drop this user after running if you forget

+OR

+Drop dev_ws locally.
+Re-create the schema then re-import the application locally.